tlee76/Charlotte-Area-Robotics-Website-React-Project/README.md

 The website can be found [here](http://car-robotics.s3-website.us-east-2.amazonaws.com).

 The website is being hosted on Amazon S3 as a static website.
-The domain was graciously provided by UNCC.

 For questions about this project, feel free to reach out to Matt.